The Wine Alchemy Privacy Policy

 Your information is used as follows:

-- To present website content effectively;
+- To present website content and functionality effectively;

 7) Personal Information and Third Parties